byui-cs/CS345-course/week01/lesson.md

 ### Chapter 1 - Introduction

 In many ways, this chapter is a brief summary of everything we will be learning about for the remainder of the semester.
 Just about everything here will be discussed in more detail later in the semester.
-That being said, this semester is among the most important.
+That being said, this chapter is among the most important.
 It shows how all the pieces fit together into a single cohesive whole.
 As we go into more detail later, it will be easy to lose sight of the interactions between the parts.
 It is therefore a good idea to focus on these interactions as you read Chapter 1.

 ### Chapter 12 - I/O Systems : Section 12.1 and 12.2